blinken/paradar/doc/user-manual.md

 1. Remove the four screws on the top surface using a 2.5mm hex bit or allen key, and carefully remove the lid.
 Be cautious not to yank on the main circuit board just under the lid.
+1. Carefully loosen the nut that holds on the antenna connector.
+Be careful not to damage the antenna connector thread.
 1. The SD card lives under the main circuit board on the left side - directly across from the USB-C connector.
 1. Gripping the GPS antenna, cautiously lift the main circuit board by no more